josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 coverImage: tailwind.png
 coverWidth: 1920
 coverHeight: 1080
 excerpt: It's popular to say we can’t agree on Tailwind, but I posit we actually already do.
-I think what we actually disagree on isn’t the details of this (or any) specific software; it's how we define assets and liabilities.
+I think what we actually disagree on isn’t the details of this (or any) specific software; it's in what we value, and how we each define assets and liabilities.
-draft: true
 ---

 <script>